Brandon Uranowitz: 2014–present: Breakthrough and acclaim

 Uranowitz appeared in the revue Prince of Broadway, which opened on Broadway in August 2017 and closed in October 2017.
 The revue featured the work of the director and producer Harold Prince.
+In 2018, he had a three episode arc on The Marvelous Mrs. Maisel as Buzz Goldberg, a Catskills activities director.
 Beginning in October 2018, he performed for four months in The Band's Visit on Broadway, replacing John Cariani.
 He subsequently played Larry in a limited run of Burn This on Broadway, opposite Adam Driver and Keri Russell.
 For his role, Uranowitz received nominations for the Drama Desk Award and Tony Award for Best Featured Actor in a Play.

 In fall 2019, it was announced that he would star in a limited-run off-Broadway production of Stephen Sondheim's Assassins at the Classic Stage Company in spring 2020.
 The production was postponed to late 2021 due to the global pandemic.
 In 2020, he took part in the amfAR COVID-19 relief benefit The Great Work Begins, a live streamed event featuring scenes from Angels in America.
 He performed in the role of Louis Ironson.
+Uranowitz appeared in the 2021 Billy Crystal feature film Here Today.
 In 2022, he appeared in the Broadway run of the Tom Stoppard play Leopoldstadt, for which he won a Tony Award.

 From January to February 2024, Uranowitz starred as Jon in Tick, Tick...
 Boom! at the Kennedy Center directed by Neil Patrick Harris.
-In November of that same year, he starred as Tateh in New York City Center's Encores! production of Ragtime opposite Joshua Henry, Caissie Levy and Colin Donnell.
+In November of that same year, he starred as Tateh in New York City Center's Encores! production of Ragtime opposite Joshua Henry, Caissie Levy and Colin Donnell, and the production transferred to Broadway the following year.

-Some of his screen acting credits during this time include a three episode arc in 2018 on The Marvelous Mrs. Maisel as Buzz Goldberg, a Catskills activities director, and the 2021 Billy Crystal feature film Here Today.